-With the recent passing of various legislation, multimodalism is the ultimate goal of the Department.
-The integration of public transit street side facilities along with pedestrian and bicycle facilities furthers the implementation of this goal.
+Multimodalism is the ultimate goal of the Department.
+The integration of public transit street facilities along with pedestrian and bicycle facilities furthers the implementation of this goal.

 Federal and State legislation provide the stimulus for planning, designing, and constructing a fully integrated transportation system benefiting the traveling public and the environment.
-Examples of legislation include The Safe, Accountable, Flexible, and Efficient Transportation Equity Act - A Legacy for Users (SAFETEA-LU), The Americans with Disabilities Act of 1990 (ADA), and The Clean Air Act Amendment of 1990 (CAAA).
+Examples of legislation include The Safe, Accountable, Flexible, and Efficient Transportation Equity Act - A Legacy for Users (SAFETEA-LU), The Federal Transit Act, as amended, The Americans with Disabilities Act of 1990 (ADA), and The Clean Air Act Amendment of 1990 (CAAA).
 In response to this legislation, the surface transportation system should provide for concurrent use by automobiles, public transit and rail, and to the extent possible, bicycles and pedestrians.
 Throughout the entire process, coordination with transit is essential.